-An automated resource requisition and workflow help project managers to raise a request in a timely and systematic manner.
+An automated resource requisition and workflow help project managers raise a request in a timely and systematic manner.
 Depending on that, resource managers can fill the open positions based on project priority.
 Moreover, the tool minimizes internal conflicts for critical resources and helps to foster a shared service model effectively.

 Reduce disparity in data with embedded business intelligence

 Effective resource management software is integrated with business intelligence that derives information from the data and provides intuitive reports in real time.
 These insights also help in project budgeting, portfolio coordination, ROI, and forecasting, all of which contribute to better decision-making on your project portfolios.